Jumma Miyazaki

-Jumma Miyazaki (宮崎 純真, Miyazaki Jumma) is a Japanese professional footballer who plays as a forward for Ventforet Kofu.
+Jumma Miyazaki (宮崎 純真, Miyazaki Jumma) is a Japanese professional footballer who plays as a forward for Tokushima Vortis.

 Early life

 Jumma was born in Fuchū.
 He played youth football for Yamanashi Gakuin High School.

 Career

 After winning the national championship with Yamanashi Gakuin High School, Miyazaki joined Ventforet Kofu in 2019.

-Jumma made his league debut for Ventforet against Tochigi on the 12 May 2019.
-He scored his first goal for Ventforet against Montedio Yamagata on the 8 June 2019, scoring in the 62nd minute.
+Jumma made his league debut for Ventforet against Tochigi on 12 May 2019.
+He scored his first goal for Ventforet against Montedio Yamagata on 8 June 2019, scoring in the 62nd minute.